nubbsterr/nubbsterr/dotfiles/NOTE.md

 > [!NOTE]
 > If you ever need wallpapers go here for some cool ones: https://github.com/dharmx/walls
 > Wallhaven is also pretty nice.
+> You can get some other cool/cozy/cute ones here: https://github.com/leanghok120/cozywalls/tree/master

 Some Arch/AUR packages to install ahead of using my setup: